pnp/blog/content/post/power-platform-extensibility/PowerAutomate.md

 Use to  communicate to your external data sources and services.
 A custom connector is  a wrapper around a REST API and can be created using tools like Azure  Functions or Azure API Management.

-New  connectors-both Mirosoft  first party and third party-are added constantly, and as an administrator you should be aware of new  connectors and ensure they are classified accordingly in your [Data loss prevention (DLP) policies](https://learn.microsoft.com/en-us/power-platform/admin/wp-data-loss-prevention)
+New  connectors-both Microsoft  first party and third party-are added constantly, and as an administrator you should be aware of new  connectors and ensure they are classified accordingly in your [Data loss prevention (DLP) policies](https://learn.microsoft.com/en-us/power-platform/admin/wp-data-loss-prevention)

 ### Constraints and limitations